angusedwards64/Arc2.0/README.md

 Getting Started:
+To run the application start by heading into the server folder, running '$npm i', followed by '$nodemon index.js'.
-To run the application you need to have expo, and once you have this you can install the required dependencies by running '$npm i' within the main foler, followed by '$expo start'.
-You can then select your desired ios or android system.
+You will also need to have expo installed, and once you have this you can head into the main folder, and in a new terminal window, run '$expo start'.
+It will then provide you the option to select your desired ios or android system.
 If you have expo go on your phone you can also scan the QR code and use the app there.
 (If you have a mac you will need XCode in order to run the iPhone simulator).
-I have moved the application over to a fresh repo entirely (with the previous application now listed as private, but can be made public on request) due to an expo system error that was causing the front-end to nest within an unreachable subfolder.
+I have moved the application over to a fresh repo entirely (with the previous application now listed as private, but can be made public on request) due to an system error that was causing the front-end to nest within an unreachable subfolder on github.
 Hence the lack of previous commits.

 Tech stack:
 React Native,